fbpx

 The Australian Rural Health Alliance commissioned work showing each person in rural Australia is missing out on nearly $850 per head per year of healthcare access, which equates to a total annual rural health spending deficit of $6.5 billion.
 The burden of disease in remote areas is 1.4 times that of major cities.
 So, in short, there is more work than the current system can handle, and the people who are most likely to miss out are the people who need care the most.

-Nurse pensioners and endorsed midwives can contribute to bridging that gap, but right now we have built in redundancy to the capacity of our health workforce.
+Nurse practitioners and endorsed midwives can contribute to bridging that gap, but right now we have built in redundancy to the capacity of our health workforce.
 Nowhere is this more evident than in rural Australia.
 This bill will help address that.
 The bill before us is sensible and timely because it enables two critical groups of highly trained and trusted health professionals—nurse practitioners and endorsed midwives—to put their considerable expertise to these health challenges without the handbrakes and hurdles that patients currently face in accessing their care.
 Currently these nurse practitioners and midwives are required to enter into a legislated so-called collaborative arrangement with a doctor to be able to prescribe under the PBS and to provide services funded for a Medicare rebate.
 They are the only health professions that have legislated collaborative agreements to enable them to access the MBS and PBS.
 If they can’t find a medical practitioner to enter into this agreement, they cannot give their patients access to the MBS and PBS.
 The passing of this legislation will bring nurse practitioners and endorsed midwives into line with all other healthcare professions.

 This bill will amend the National Health Act 1953 and the Health Insurance Act 1973 to remove the legislated requirement for a collaborative arrangement in order for an eligible midwife or eligible nurse practitioner to prescribe under PBS and provide services under Medicare.
 It’s so critical, so important and so timely.
 This bill recognises that nurse practitioners and midwives are autonomous professionals who deliver high-quality care to patients within their scope of practice.